PhysicalBit7/notes/docs/OOP/35_Graphs.md

 ##  Terminology

-+ A .term[subgraph] is a set of edges and vertices that are themselves subsets of the edges and vertices of a larger graph.
++ A subgraph] is a set of edges and vertices that are themselves subsets of the edges and vertices of a larger graph.
-    + A subgraph .term[induced by] vertices $V'$ is a graph such that any edges in the subgraph $(V', E')$ are also in the larger graph.
+    + A subgraph induced by] vertices $V'$ is a graph such that any edges in the subgraph $(V', E')$ are also in the larger graph.
-    + Two vertices are .term[adjacent] if there is an edge connecting them that is a member of the same graph.
+    + Two vertices are adjacent] if there is an edge connecting them that is a member of the same graph.
-    + The edge connecting them is said to be .term[incident] with them.
+    + The edge connecting them is said to be incident] with them.

 .center[![:scale A Subgraph (in blue), 300px]({{site.baseurl}}/assets/CS50pics/graphs/subgraph.svg)]